scarlatti/roseingrave/Documentation.md

 ### `"summary"`

-The `"summary"` file consolidates all the information about pieces into one file for ease of importing to and exporting from the master spreadsheet.
-It has a very similar format to `"pieceDataPath"` files, except that each source has an additional field `"summary"`, which is a summary column for each source in the master spreadsheet.
+The `"summary"` file consolidates all the information about pieces into one file for ease of importing to and exporting from the summary spreadsheet.
+It has a very similar format to `"pieceDataPath"` files, except that each source has an additional field `"summary"`, which is a summary column for each source in the summary spreadsheet.

 ## Commands